- Trazodone oral tablet is available as a generic drug. It doesn’t have a brand-name version.

 Trazodone belongs to a class of drugs called antidepressants.
 A class of drugs is a group of medications that work in a similar way.
 These drugs are often used to treat similar conditions.

 It isn’t fully understood how trazodone works.
 It may increase serotonin activity in your brain.
-Serotonin is a chemical that helps maintain mental balance.
+Serotonin is a chemical in your brain that can help stabilize your mood.

 More common side effects